-12.6.1 Software Codes
+12.7.1 Software

 Code Description Comment 33 Software, Firmware and PLC versions Displays current software versions and system settings.
-141 Load configuration file from USB thumb drive To load configuration files from a USB flash drive to the RX control.
+141 Load configuration file from USB thumb drive To load configuration files from a USB thumb drive to the RX control.
 142 Save configuration file to USB thumb drive To save the configuration files for reloading later.
 When a computer replacement is necessary, saving the settings to a thumb drive for reloading them later is highly desirable.
-316 Update Software Runs the routine that copies new software from a USB flash drive device to the ProtoTRAK system.
+316 Update Software Runs the routine that copies new software from a USB thumb drive device to the ProtoTRAK system.
 Use this routine to install new ProtoTRAK software.
 318 Converter and Software Options Displays which software options are turned on.
 Options in bold letters mean the option is active.

-12.6.2 Machine Set Up Codes
+12.7.2 Machine Set-Up

 Code Description Comment 11 Hysterisis Measures the backlash between motor encoders and glass scales.
-12 Feed Forward Test Measures the friction characteristic of the machine.
-97 Set Positive Motor Direction It allows the user to set the positive direction for each axis.
-100 Axis Open Loop Test Run an axis at rapid speed for 1 second to check encoders 122 Axis Calibration Using Offset This is a scale factor (one per axis) that is defined as the length of the part programmed divided by the physical dimension of the actual part measured.
+122 Axis Calibration Using Offset This is a scale factor (one per axis) that is defined as the length of the part programmed divided by the physical dimension of the actual part measured.
 It is less than 1 for a part that was cut too big and greater than 1 for a part that was cut too small.
 123 Calibration Mode Use to calibrate the RMX control with a standard.
 Note - when you have glass scale option, we calibrate both the motor and glass scale at the same time.
 128 Backlash Calibration Constant Use to load backlash compensation for each axis.
 304 Toggle Sensor/Glass Scale On or Off Turn on or off 308 Reverse EHW Direction Change direction of Electronic Hand Wheel on X axis or Y axis 311 Run Machine With Spindle Off Allows the user to run a program on the machine with the spindle off.
 This normally would be something a service technician might want to do more so than a user.
 312 Toggle Limit Switches On or Off Turns limit switches on or off 321 Reverse Y Position Sensor Reverse the direction of the glass scale 322 Reverse X Position Sensor Reverse the direction of the glass scale 325 Reverse Quill Position Sensor Reverse the quill sensor or glass scale.
 338 Toggle Limit Switches from 1 to 2 input Tells software which style limit switch is present.

-Code Description Comment 400 Update Foreign Language MLS File Used to update the software language table.
+400 Update Foreign Language MLS File Used to update the software language table.
 Please contact your distributor for available languages and for more information.
-510 Spindle Setup and Calibration Allow for calibration of the spindle 530 Set Pendant and Machine Serial Numbers Service code to record pendant, computer module and machine serial numbers.
+510 Spindle Setup and Calibration Allow for calibration of the spindle 530 Set Pendant and Machine Serial Numbers Service code to record pendant , computer module and machine serial numbers.
 A warning will be given to user until this requirement is met.
 540 Disable File Based Write Filter This service code must be used when changes need to make to the operating system.
 When networking the control or loading drivers, this service code must be run.
 550 Glass Scale Gain Adjustment This service code allows adjustment to the gains used for the scales on the machine.
 Use only when you see instability in a given axis.